caseyscarborough/ankiconnect-java/README.md

 More information about the search query can be found [here](https://docs.ankiweb.net/searching.html).

 ### Cards Info

-This function will allow you to get information about a list of cards.
+Retrieve information about a list of cards.

 ```java
 List<Long> ids = ankiconnect.findCards("is:suspended");